Skip to main content

 To achieve this, the application can pass a ?return_to=<url> query parameter to the endpoint that initializes a flow: /self-service/{flow_type}/browser?return_to=https://myapp.com/protected.

 The return_to URL is the redirect URL after the flow is completed.
-For example, in the case of a login flow the redirect happens after a successful login.
+For example with a login flow the redirect happens after a successful login.

 This is a breakdown of how the redirect works: